eslamzoghla/Bank-Banha/README.md

 # Bank-Banha
 This is Banha bank's system.
-Its content 2 different programming language (verlog, and C++)
+Its content 2 different programming language (verlog, and C)

 ## Abstract
 The purpose of the project is an embedded system to monitor the client queue in front of the tellers.